Principled Deep Neural Network Training through Linear Programming: Introduction

-\paragraph{Complexity results for various network architectures.} We apply our methodology to various well-known neural network architectures and either generalize previous results or provide completely new results.
+We apply our methodology to various well-known neural network architectures by computing and plugging-in the corresponding constituting elements into our unified results.
 We provide an overview of our results in Table~\ref{tab:results}, where \(k\) is the number of layers, $w$ is width of the network, $n/m$ are the input/output dimensions and $N$ is the total number of parameters.
-We use $G$ to denote the directed graph defining the neural network and $\Delta$ the maximum vertex in-degree in ${G}$.
 In all results the node computations are linear with bias term and normalized coefficients, and activation functions with Lipschitz constant at most 1 and with 0 as a fixed point; these include \emph{ReLU, Leaky ReLU, eLU, Tanh}, among others.

-We would like to point out that certain improvements in the results in Table \ref{tab:results} can be obtained by further specifying if the ERM problem corresponds to \emph{regression} or \emph{classification}.
-For example, the choice of loss functions and the nature of the output data $y$ (discrete or continuous) typically rely on this.
-We can exploit such features in the construction of the LPs (see the proof of Theorem \ref{maintheorem:ERM}) and provide a sharper bound on the LP size.
-Nonetheless, these improvements are not especially significant and in the interest of clarity and brevity we prefer to provide a unified discussion on ERM.
+Certain improvements in the results in Table \ref{tab:results} can be obtained by further specifying if the ERM problem corresponds to \emph{regression} or \emph{classification}.
+Nonetheless, these improvements are not especially significant and in the interest of clarity and brevity we prefer to provide a unified discussion.

-The complexity of the training problem for the Fully Connected DNN case is arguably the most studied and, to the best of our knowledge, all training algorithms with approximation or optimality guarantees have a polynomial dependency on $D$ only \emph{after} fixing the architecture (depth, width, input dimension, etc.).
-In our setting, once the architecture is fixed, we obtain a polynomial dependence in both $D$ and $1/\epsilon$.
-Moreover, our results show that in the bounded case one can obtain a training algorithm with polynomial dependence on $D$ across all architectures, assuming very little on the specific details of the network (loss, activation, etc).
-This answers an open question left by \cite{arora1611understanding} regarding the possibility of a training algorithm with polynomial dependence on $D$.
-In addition, we show that a \emph{uniform} LP can be obtained without compromising that dependence on $D$.